Types of Full-Coverage Car Insurance

 There are three types of auto insurance coverage: liability insurance, collision insurance, and comprehensive insurance.

-Think of full-coverage like a BLT.
+Think of full-coverage car insurance like a BLT.
 If you order a BLT (full-coverage), it’s got to have bacon (liability insurance), lettuce (comprehensive insurance), and tomato (collision insurance).
 Without all three, it’s not a BLT!

 Remember, comprehensive and collision coverage are optional coverage.
 You can still order a sandwich that isn’t a BLT and leave off comprehensive auto insurance from your policy.
 And it might be cheaper.